railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 opportunity form when you need to – after a phone call, or an email, that needs followup.

 The salesperson uses the menu :menuselection:`Sales --> Sales --> Opportunities` to track their opportunities by applying proper filters.
 After various customer contacts, the salesperson can enter the information into the form to describe the activity.
-The history tab provides a history of all the information about the activity throughout its life.
+The `History` tab provides a history of all the information about the activity throughout its life.
 The activities are automatically reported on the partner form of the associated customer.
 To see this, open the `History` tab when you open the partner form.

 .. figure:: images/crm_partner_event.png
    :scale: 50